StetsonMathCS/tarot/docs/DevOps.md

 ## How to access Travis-CI

 Note: you need to be a member of the StetsonMathCS/tarot repository on GitHub to access Travis.
-If you are not currently a member, please ask the creator of the repository (Dr. Eckroth) for an invite to join, and accept the invite.
+If you are not currently a member, please ask Dr. Eckroth (j.eckroth@stetson.edu) for an invite to join, and accept the invite.

 ### 1. Go to travis-ci.org and sign up for the service with your GitHub account credentials